Today I’m sharing how to make blackout curtains.

 Measure Out the Fabric

-Since we were dealing with so much fabric, we folded the fabric over, measured out 50 inches, and then made the cut.
+Since we were dealing with so much fabric, we folded the fabric over, measured out 50 inches, and then made the straight line cut.

 We didn’t cut the width of the yellow fabric, leaving the 55 inches intact.

-Cut the same length, 100 inches, on the blackout fabric.
+Cut the same length, 100 inches, on the blackout liner.

 Then, cut 4 inches off of the longer side of the blackout fabric.